Achieve better outcomes in your industry

 Westfield Insurance, stepped up its game through analytics.
 The insurer worked with IBM not only to update its business intelligence technologies but also to put change management processes in place that trained people to use information strategically.
 The company can now select and manage risk more confidently, and market and sell its products more effectively.

-Primerica worked with IBM to enhance their “Primerica Online” portal, which provides the capability to actively drill down into deep volumes of critical business information.
+Primerica uses the IBM Cognos BI platform to enhance their “Primerica Online” portal, which provides the capability to actively drill down into deep volumes of critical business information.
 Insurance representatives can dynamically interact with this information to gain insights that would have been too time-consuming and labor-intensive—or just impossible—before the portal enhancements.

 Smarter Analytics at work in healthcare